Robotxm/XduUtilities/README.md

 **2. XduUIA**

-A class library that allows you to login IDS.
+A class library that allows you to login IDS and XduApp (a.k.a iXidian or “i 西电”).

 &emsp;